microshare/microshare.github.io/docs/2/general-user/quick-start/glossary.md

 ##### API

-The Microshare® RESTful API (Application Programming Interface) is a set of functions that give developers programmatic access to the Microshare® system.
+The Microshare RESTful API (Application Programming Interface) is a set of functions that give developers programmatic access to the Microshare system.

 <br>